Stardew Valley is headed for a big update as ConcernedApe is looking to put some polishing touches on the game and add new content.

 On one side of the spectrum, you have Bethesda, happy to release a game with more bugs than pixels on the screen and on the opposite side stands Eric "ConcernedApe" Barone, with Stardew Valley.
 The game is easily one of the most beloved titles in this generation, praised for its polish, among numerous other things.

-Barone is of a different opinion though and the man is about to drop the update 1.4 on 26 November 2019 and it is this patch where he aims to polish the game to the degree he always wanted to.
+Barone is of a different opinion though and the man is about to drop the on 26 November 2019 and it is this patch where he aims to polish the game to the degree he always wanted to.
 The solo developer admitted there are a few bugs that still linger in the game and these are in his crosshairs, to be dealt with once the update arrives.

 Furthermore, there are apparently "a lot of weird or annoying things about the control & feel of the game" that ConcernedApe is looking iron out, in addition to many quality of life features that will Stardew Valley feel even more seamless.